GrapesJS/grapesjs/docs/api/layer_manager.md

 ## setRoot

-Update root layer with another component.
+Update the root layer with another component.

 ### Parameters